CTSRD-CHERI/cheribuild/README.md

 - `mips64-hybrid`: MIPS with CHERI support: pointers are integers by default but can be annotated with `__capability` to use CHERI capabilities.
 - `mips64-purecap`: [pure-capability](https://www.cl.cam.ac.uk/techreports/UCAM-CL-TR-947.html) MIPS: all pointers are CHERI capabilities.
 - `aarch64`: AArch64 without CHERI support
+- `morello-hybrid`: AArch64 with CHERI (Morello) support: pointers are integers by default but can be annotated with `__capability` to use CHERI capabilities.
+- `morello-purecap`: [pure-capability](https://www.cl.cam.ac.uk/techreports/UCAM-CL-TR-947.html) AArch64 (Morello): all pointers are CHERI capabilities.
 - `amd64`: 64-bit Intel x86.

 Most projects (the ones that don't build a full OS, but just a program or library) also support `-native` configuration